Why is a VALUE TRAP? The Bargain Hunter Dilemma!

 Here, instead of purchasing a value stock, the investor has fallen for a value trap.

 The value traps are those stocks which are ‘not’ cheap because the market has not realized their true potential or because of some temporary setbacks.
 These stocks are trading at a cheap valuation because the company has either lost its fire or else its fire is fading away.

 A value trap is that stock which is not able to generate any significant profit growth or revenue.
-Few of the general reasons for the underperformance may be rising production/operational cost, declining market share, lack of new product/services, change in competitive dynamics or inefficient management.
+A few of the general reasons for the underperformance may be rising production/operational cost, declining market share, lack of new product/services, change in competitive dynamics or inefficient management.

 The investors who buy such stocks just by evaluating its low valuation (without giving any regard to the reason why the valuation is low) falls in the value trap.